Rust and Bone: Production

+The project was announced by Variety on 7 September 2011.
 The film was produced by Why Not Productions for €15.4 million.
 It was co-produced with France 2 Cinéma, Page 114 and the Belgian company Les Films du Fleuve.
 Filming started on 4 October 2011 and lasted eight weeks.
-Locations were used in Antibes, Cannes, Belgium, Paris, northern France, and Brussels.
+Locations were used in Antibes, Cannes, Belgium, Paris, northern France, Liège and Brussels.
 To prepare for the role, Cotillard took swimming lessons and spent a week at Marineland to learn how to direct whales.
-Explaining how the team adjusted to Stéphanie having no legs, Cotillard told: "When we did the first costume fitting, we had to try those pants that were empty of my legs and I had to fold my legs in the wheelchair.
+Explaining how the team adjusted to Stéphanie having no legs, Cotillard said: "When we did the first costume fitting, we had to try those pants that were empty of my legs and I had to fold my legs in the wheelchair.
 That image was so powerful that we kept it throughout the movie.
 And also we worked with amazing CGI guys."

-The special effects were provided by the French company Mikros Image.
+The special effects were provided by French company Mikros Image.
 One of the key methods used was to have Cottilard wear green knee length socks.
-The legs below her knees were then erased by computer or replaced with the image of prosthetic lower legs.
+The legs below her knees were erased by computer or replaced with the image of prosthetic lower legs.

+Music

 Release

-The film premiered on 17 May 2012 in competition at the 65th Cannes Film Festival.
+The film premiered on 17 May 2012 in competition at the 65th Cannes Film Festival, where it received rave reviews and a ten-minute standing ovation at the end of its screening.
 It was released in France and Belgium through UGC Distribution the same day.
 StudioCanal UK acquired the British distribution rights, and the film was released in the UK on 2 November 2012.
 It opened in the United States through Sony Pictures Classics on 23 November 2012.